+A faulty fuel pump or a clogged fuel filter causes lower than normal fuel pressure.
 Proper fuel pressure is vital for engine operation and performance.
 Low fuel pressure results in a lack of horsepower, stalling, and a slow or no-start condition.

-A faulty fuel pump or a clogged fuel filter will result in lower than normal fuel pressure at the rail.
-High fuel pressure results in a rich air fuel ratio, because the increase in pressure forces more fuel through the injectors than required.
-A rich air fuel ratio causes black exhaust and high emissions (HC's).
+A kink in the fuel return line results in higher than normal fuel pressure at the rail.
+High fuel pressure results in a rich air-fuel ratio because the increase in pressure forces more fuel through the injectors than required.
+It also causes black exhaust and high emissions (HC's).
 These excessive hydrocarbons overheat and damage the catalytic converter.

 Use a fuel pressure gauge to test fuel pressure.
 Check the service manual for the proper fuel pressure for the engine being tested.
 Find the fitting; it is typically on the fuel rail.
 If not, a special fitting from a fuel injection kit will be required.
 After properly installing the gauge, secure it, and turn the ignition key to the on position, it should indicate fuel pressure.
 Start the engine; the fuel pressure should remain the same.
 Snap the throttle and make sure it increases; this an indication of a good fuel pump.

 Test a vacuum-operated fuel pressure regulator by removing the vacuum line while monitoring fuel pressure.
 The pressure should increase (5-15 psi.).
 A ruptured fuel pressure diaphragm leaks fuel into this vacuum line.
 Check with the manufacturer's manual for special procedures.
 Some fuel pressure regulators are electric and controlled by a control module (PCM).